 What is Workers’ Compensation?

-If the name itself didn’t give it away, it is basically the monetary compensation that a workplace employee gets, in case he sustains a work-related injury or ailment that renders him ineffective for that workplace and makes him unable to work anymore.
+If the name itself doesn’t give it away, it is basically the monetary compensation that a workplace employee gets, in case he sustains a work-related injury or ailment that renders him/her ineffective for that workplace and makes him/her unable to work anymore.

 What that means is that the employee will keep getting paid even when he is not working because he is physically unable to work.
 Workers’ Compensation does not cover any disability sustained off-duty.